use-ink/link/README.md

 ## Rococo Deployment

-The link contract is deployed to Rococo at the following address:
+The link! contract is deployed to Rococo at the following address:
 ```
 5GdHQQkRHvEEE4sDkcLkxCCumSkw2SFBJSLKzbMTNARLTXz3
 ```